Under early exploration

 Overview

-Radical reactors – a proposed atmospheric methane removal technology – use artificial ultraviolet light to split molecules through photolysis (the decomposition of molecules with light).
-This generates radicals that oxidize reactive species including methane.
+Radical reactors use artificial ultraviolet light to split molecules (through photolysis) which generates radicals that oxidize methane.
 This method mimics the primary natural methane sink of hydroxyl and chlorine radicals generated through photolysis in the atmosphere.
+Air must be moved through the localized reactor, either through active methods such as fans, or passive methods such as solar updraft chimneys that use convective heat transfer to move air.

 Feasibility